 User Review( votes)

-When I had to replace a pump, I had a lot of questions about how they worked, their capacities, hose sizes, mounting solutions and fittings.
-I turned to the Hypro-SHURflo catalog and found a very helpful guide in the few first pages.
+When I had to replace a pump on a small scale sprayer, I had a lot of questions about how they worked, their capacities, hose sizes, mounting solutions and fittings.
+I turned to the Pentair Hypro Shurflo catalog and found a very helpful guide on pages 2 – 10.
 This article summarizes the steps recommended in the catalog.

 Select Pump Style